Marble-Frog/Quiz-Game/README.md

         <ul>
             <li>The total amount of correct answers the user has submitted is track and shown</li>
             <li>The total am§ount of incorrect answers the user has tried to commit is tracked and shown</li>
-            <li>The next question will only show whenthe question is answered correct</li>
+            <li>The next question will only show when the question is answered correct</li>
         </ul>
     </ul>
     <ul>
         <li>Timer</li>
         <ul>
             <li>Timer starts as soon as the ready button is clicked</li>
             <li>The time it takes the user to complete the quiz is tracked and logged to the console when finished</li>
         </ul>
     </ul>
     <hr>